 BIO 490/590 Cr.1-3

 Current Topics in Biology Education

 Biological researchers produce new discoveries almost daily.
 The purpose of this course is to train K-12 pre-service and in-service teachers in the current technologies and theories used in biology and to demonstrate the current approaches to teaching these materials.
 Repeatable for credit under different topics.
 Not applicable to a major or minor in biology, except for teacher certification major.
+Departmental option for pass/fail grading.
 Prerequisite: junior standing.
 Pass/Fail grading.
 Offered Fall.